spookbench/spooknotes/blogposts/amiga_dmscn/1_coding_env/index.md

 # Running effects
 No matter which way you've used, you should now be in the main directory of the `amiga-dmscn-tutorial`.

+# Example effect
+Let's look at the simple effect I prepared for this post.
+It will let us